jfuerth/pressense/test/README.md

 ## Language

-This project uses the C++17 standard, as required by the Arduino+ESP-IDF libraries.
+This project uses the C++17 standard, as (I think) is required by the Arduino+ESP-IDF libraries.

 ## Organization